 Backstory and Context

-Joseph Tomlinson III was the son of Joseph Tomlinson II and his wife, Elizabeth.
-He was born in what is now Cumberland, Maryland after the family had moved from Moundsville due to the looming threat of Native American attacks.
-Joesph III was raised in the Williamstown area, where he built a log cabin on land gifted to him by his father in 1809.
-He settled on that property with his family and slaves.
-As the area grew in population, Joseph III gained the respect of his peers, holding several local offices and serving a year as a representative in the Virginia legislature.
-He often bragged that he could make the commute to Richmond in only a week.
-After his cabin burnt down in 1838, Joseph III finished construction on the Tomlinson Mansion in 1839.
-Because of the mansion's remote location at the time, J.J.
-Aubudon found it to be the perfect place to study the birds of the area.
-The home continued to serve as a social center until Joseph Tomlinson III's wife died in 1857.
-Joseph III died in 1864, leaving behind his mansion and his only child, Elizabeth Ann Tomlinson Henderson.
+Joseph Tomlinson III was the son of Joseph Tomlinson I and the brother of Joseph Tomlinson II.
+He was born in what is now called Cumberland, Maryland after the family had moved from Moundsville due to the looming threat of Native American attacks.
+Joesph III was raised in the Williamstown area where he built a log cabin on land given to him as a gift by his father in 1809.
+As the area grew in population, Joseph III gained the respect of his peers becoming Justice of the Peace and sheriff in Williamstown.
+He also served a year as a representative in the Virginia legislature.